 2. Genesis 8:21 “And the LORD smelled a sweet savour…”

 This doesn’t diminish our God but does for Allah.
-God is Spirit (Jh 4:24) and spirit personalities are able to smell or perceive.
-Allah is not a spirit; to regard him so is a blasphemy in Islam, yet islamic tradition forbids eating garlics or onions before prayer and even flatulence during it (“Whoever has eaten garlic or onion because of hunger or otherwise should not come near our mosque” Bukhari 1:812).
+God is Spirit (Jn.
+4:24) and spirit personalities are able to smell or perceive.
+Allah is not a spirit; to regard him so is a blasphemy in Islam, yet Islamic tradition forbids eating garlics or onions before prayer and even flatulence during it (“Whoever has eaten garlic or onion because of hunger or otherwise should not come near our mosque” Bukhari 1:812).

-3. Your God came down.
-Gen 11:5 “And the LORD came down to see the city and tower…How can God come down?”
+3. Gen. 11:5 “And the LORD came down to see the city and tower…” How can God come down?”

 Another proof that the God of the Bible is not the Allah of Islam.
 In Scripture, God came down in several places (Gen. 3:8, 18:1-22, 33, 32:24-32, Ex.
 3:7, Ps.
 14:2).
 His condescension to visit the earth does not diminish His glory but rather shows His love for man and interest in affairs of men.
 His manifestation on earth does not imply His absence in heaven.

 This place has given Quranic translators migraine because Allah is supposed to be a distant deity who doesn’t appear to people.
 Sura 50:16 says he is as close as the jugular vein (to strangle sinners?)
 Sura 32:5 says he is about 1,000 light years away.
 Sura 11:7 even says he has a throne over the waters.
 A hadith agrees: “His throne was over the water, and He wrote everything in the Book” (Buhkari 4:54:414).
-Allah is probably like those Hindu deities sitting on a floating water lotus, or like Poseidon the Greek water god.

-4. Gen 32:30 “…For I have seen God face to face, and my life is preserved.”
+4. Gen. 32:30 “…For I have seen God face to face, and my life is preserved.”
 God has a face and fights with Jacob?

 The Quran says there is nothing likened to Allah (112:4) i.e he is an unknowable, impersonal deity.
 Yet we are told he has a face (“Everyone upon it will disappear while your Lord’s FACE will remain full of majesty…”55:26-27) and an eye (“…in order that thou mayest be reared under my EYE” 20:39).
-The hadiths also says Muslims will see his face in paradise (Bukhari 1:347).
+The hadiths also say Muslims will see his face in paradise (Bukhari 1:347).

-Allah brags that after he created “nor did any sense of weariness touch Us” (50:35).
+Allah brags that after he created “nor did any sense of weariness touch Us” (Sura 50:35).
 This is amusing.
-Apparently, the Quran’s author heard Exodus 31:17 didn’t understand that the “rest” used there is not literal.
-Yet, from this pedestal of error, ignorant anti-Christian Islamic armies of the night have been roused to slander the God of the Bible.
+Apparently, the Quran’s author heard Exodus 31:17 but didn’t understand that the “rest” used there is not literal.
+Yet, from this pedestal of error, ignorant anti-Christian Muslim armies of the night have been roused to slander the God of the Bible.

 The word “repent” literally means to change one’s course.
 Here, Moses was pleading with God when He decided to release His judgment on the sinful Israelites and God changed His plan.
 God in His mercy withheld His judgement.
 He wasn’t “threatened” by Moses.
 Moses’ action prefigured the ministry of Jesus Christ – His mediatorship.
 Jesus interceeds before God on behalf of Christians today just as Moses interceded for the Israelites (Heb 7:25).

 Do Muslims have an intercessor/mediator before Allah?
 Sura 32:4 says “apart from Him [Allah] you have no protector neither mediator”.
 So Allah is the one who mediates for Muslims to himself!
 How absurd.
 Sura 6:51 says “there is no protecting allay nor intercessor beside him [Allah]”.

 7. Moses sees God’s back parts Ex.
 33:23 “…and thou shall see my back parts…”

 No issue here.
 The God of the Bible manifested Himself to Moses.
 God is a Spirit Being.
 Since Allah is not a spirit, he shouldn’t be described in human terms.But the Quran says Allah has a hand (“Allah’s hand rest on their hand” 48:10); has a shin (68:42); mounts a throne (57:4) and has emotions – ranging from pleasure to anger to undiluted hate (98:8).

 Interestingly, the Quran says Allah will forget people, just like a drunken man: “Such took their religion to be more amusement and play and were deceived by the life of this world.
 That day shall We FORGET THEM.
-As they forget the meeting of this day of theirs…” (7:51).
+As they forget the meeting of this day of theirs…” (Sura 7:51).

-Allah even threatens to induce Muhammad with forgetfulness.
-“And if We will, We could take away that which We have sent to you by inspiration.
-Then you would find no pleader for you against Us in that respect” (17:86).
-This reminds me of stories of old pagan gods who play tricks on the brains of their slaves.
-You see, the whole enterprise of Islamic apologetics presents a quite humourous (and tragi-comic) episode in self-delusion and blindness to the absurdity of one’s own position.
-I hope these stop this ridiculous charade and learn about the God of the Bible.
+Doesn’t this sound a lot like old pagan myths of gods who play tricks on the brains of their slaves?
+You see, the whole enterprise of Islamic apologetic presents a quite humourous (and tragi-comic) episode in self-delusion and blindness to the absurdity of one’s own position.
+I hope these folks stop their ridiculous charade and humbly learn about the God of the Bible.